 In this post you’ll learn about setting up a Monit monitoring service for your websites and services.
 Monit is a free and open source service monitoring application which can perform various event-based actions.
 Monit can send email notifications, restart a service or application, or take other responsive actions.
 We set Monit up on a Ubuntu 14.04 VM, built on Hyper-V. And we use Monit to monitor several websites, and send out notifications on downtime.

 How to restore, or recover, an accidentally deleted OX context.
 If you’ve accidentally deleted an Open-Xchange context (contextid), then that is bad… Here is how to recover a deleted OX context and filestore… Assuming you make backups of course.

-A quicky for my archives: Convert decimal to hex in Bash, and hexadecimal to decimal.
+A quicky for my archives: convert decimal to hex in Bash, and convert hexadecimal to decimal, in Bash.
 In mathematics and computing, hexadecimal (also base 16, or hex) is a positional numeral system with a radix, or base, of 16.
 It uses sixteen distinct symbols, most often the symbols 0-9 to represent values zero to nine, and A, B, C, D, E, F (or alternatively a-f) to represent values ten to fifteen.
 If you want to convert hexadecimal values to decimal and decimal values to hexadecimal, here’s how.
 All on the bash prompt…

 How to delete all MAILER-DAEMON emails from your Postfix queue, when it matches a sender or recipient email address condition.
 When a large scale spam run was sent through your mail servers, you need to clean up and remove those spam messages.
 Doing so guarantees normal, valid email messages being sent quickly, and the spam messages never leave your queue.
 In Postfix, there are various similar commands to delete messages from the Postfix mail queue.
 Based on the Message-ID and/or email address…